sharedgithub/myTestRepo/src/MultiThreading/MultiThread.md

 Thread communicate by wait notify and notifyAll
-Object class wait(), notify() and notifyAll() methods allows threads to communicate about the lock status of a resource.
+Object class wait(), notify() and notifyAll() methods allows threads to communicate about the lock status of a resource. with wait thread goes into blocked state until some other thread calls the notify method on the object to which the first thread was locked

 All these method should be inside synchronized method or code to prevent thread interviening